In the event of an emergency

 in rising water, watching

-the last thin line of air recedes.
+the last thin line of air recede.

-If I am buffeted by coffee cups, monitors,
+Buffeted by coffee cups, monitors,

 splintered pylons and rats.